shawngiese/writing-test/README.md

 ## Submit your responses

-You can submit your responses in one of two ways:

-1. Zip the `writing-test` folder.
-2. Host the answers in a git repo.
+Submit your response by hosting the files in a git hosting service (*GitHub, Bitbucket, GitLab*).
+Provide us with a link to the repository.

-In either case, send the zip file or the link to your git repo to:
+Send the link to:

 * julie.legendre@magnolia-cms.com
 * ashraf.khamis@magnolia-cms.com